Lighthouse X: 2014–15: Lighthouse X

 On 13 October 2014 Lighthouse X released their debut single "Kærligheden kalder".
 The song peaked at number 37 on the Danish Singles Chart After a second single, "Hjerteløst", the band released their debut self-titled EP Lighthouse X on 16 February 2015.
 On 16 April 2015 they released the single "Nattens gløder".
 Other singles from 2015 include "It's a Brand New Day" and "Home".

 2016: Eurovision Song Contest

 In February 2016 the band took part in Dansk Melodi Grand Prix 2016, the music competition that selects Denmark's entries for the Eurovision Song Contest.
 The competition was held on 13 February 2016 at the Forum Horsens in Horsens.
 The band performed "Soldiers of Love" in the Final making it through to the Super final winning with 42% of the public vote.

 They performed at the Eurovision Song Contest 2016 during the second semi-final on 12 May 2016, but failed to qualify to the May 14 final of the competition.
 "Soldiers of Love" placed 17th in the second semi-final.

 Johannes Nymark, a member of the band, had previously been a keyboard player for Italy at the Eurovision Song Contest 2014.
+Søren Bregendal, another member of the band, had previously been a member of the boy band C21 and has since returned to the group.
+Bregendal also appeared in seasons 2 and 3 of the Netflix television series Emily in Paris as Erik de Groot.

 In August 2016, the band announced that they were disbanding with a last appearance during Copenhagen Pride on 17 August 2016.